XRPLF/xrpl-dev-portal/content/ledger-objects/ripplestate.md

 ### RippleState ID Format

-The ID of a RippleState object is the [SHA-512Half](#sha512half) of the following values put together:
+The ID of a RippleState object is the [SHA-512Half](#sha512half) of the following values, concatenated in order:

 * The RippleState space key (`0x0072`)
 * The AccountID of the low account